willcassella/WillowEngine/Documentation/Reflection.md

 REFLECTABLE_ENUM(e)
 ```

-Then in the source file for the enum, use the following macro:
+Then in the source file for the enum (or any source file in the same module), use the following macro:
 ```
 BUILD_ENUM_REFLECTION(e)
 // Describe the enum here